Matin-Ardestani/Crypto-Price/README.md

 # Cryptocurrencies Price

-With ```CeckInfos.ipynb``` file you can choose your desired cryptocurrency and check its information.
+With ```CheckCrypto.ipynb``` file you can choose your desired cryptocurrency and check its information.

 ```MatPlotLib```, ```Numpy``` and ```Pandas``` have been used in this program.